-This has the potential to increase choice and control, promote inclusion, independence and wider skills to enable disabled children to achieve the best outcomes.
-Services will be designed to promote delivery that recognises culture, ethnicity, religion/belief, sexual orientation, sex, gender and gender identity positively so care provided is personalised to the child, young person and their families.
-Following appropriate assessment and where eligibility has been established, access to residential short breaks services will be made available to families and young people living in the Devon Local Authority area regardless of rural location, socio-economic status for example.
-As the service develops, providers will need to ensure that continuity of care is maintained.
-Any developments over the life of the contract that resulted in any change to the current offer would undergo a full consultation and impact assessment.
+Any service developments that resulted in any change to the current offer would undergo a full consultation and impact assessment.
 This would include communication and engagement with children and families.
+But could have the potential to increase choice and control, promote inclusion, independence and wider skills to enable disabled children to achieve the best outcomes over time.
 Environmental impacts (summary): Packages are often offered in a short breaks provision as close to the child's home as possible.
 Additional travel would contribute to air pollution and have an impact on children's discomfort and families without access to transport will rely on transport being provided.
-Economic impacts (summary): The Commissioning options recommended enable a full range of suitable bidders the opportunity to bid for the provision of this contract and consortia bids to be submitted.
+Economic impacts (summary): Job opportunities may be created to ensure delivery of services meets demand or linked to development of alternative service delivery.
+This includes opportunities for local contractors (of utilities, food, cleaning services).
 Other impacts (partner agencies, services, DCC policies, possible 'unintended consequences'): None How will impacts and actions be monitored?
-A risk register is in place for the project and will be updated to include 'unintended consequences' arising as the project progresses.
+If the recommendation to bring services in-house is agreed, a project group will oversee the transition of the residential short breaks services from VCL to DCC by 1st April 2019.
+A risk register will be updated to include 'unintended consequences' arising as the project progresses.
 Mitigating actions will be included on the risk register, monitored and risks re-assessed considering likelihood and impact using risk matrix as identified by Devon County Council.
-Information contained within the risk register, and important updates, recommendations and decision making provided regularly through the identified governance structures between the LA and the CCG's.
-This will include Short Breaks Joint Commissioning Board and the Procurement Steering Group.

-A clear communication plan for children, families, partners and DCC teams to ensure they have full awareness of programme of work and the outcomes agreed and implemented for service delivery.
+Information contained within the risk register, and important updates, recommendations and decision making provided regularly through the identified governance structures between the LA and the CCG's and reported through Childrens Services and where appropriate Corporate Risk Register.
+A clear communication plan for children, families, partners and DCC teams to ensure they have full awareness of programme of work required to ensure the service transfers smoothly and safely will be updated.